Macey Brooks

 Barry Macey Brooks (born March 2, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys and Chicago Bears.
 He was also a co-owner and wide receivers coach for the Kane County Dawgs of the Continental Indoor Football League (CIFL).
 He played college football for the James Madison Dukes.

-Early years
+Early life

 Brooks attended Kecoughtan High School, where he was a four-sport letterman (football, baseball, basketball and track).
 As a senior, he tallied 27 receptions for 620 yards and 8 touchdowns, while receiving All-area, All-Peninsula district, All-Eastern region and honorable-mention All-state honors at wide receiver.
 He was the runner up to Allen Iverson for the Daily Press Peninsula Athlete of the year award.

 He was an All-district selection in baseball, helping his team reach the state finals.
 He also helped the basketball team win the regional title.